kevinhoxha/CSE6242-AccidentPredictor/README.md

 pip install flask flask-cors pandas scikit-learn joblib numpy
 ```

-c.
+b.
 Prepare the Data
 Ensure that all your crash data CSV files (from 2010 to 2022) are placed inside the data/ directory.

-d.
+c.
 Train the Model
 If model.pkl is not provided, run model.py to train the model:
 ```
 python model.py